A few first-hand tips.

-DO tell a person about your habits or quirks.
+- Tell a person about your habits or quirks.
 Just maybe not in the first sentence, like "Hi, I'm really messy.
 What about you?"
 Oh, are we moving in together?
 Funny.
 I thought we'd just met.

-DO take notes.
+- Take notes.
 Seriously.
 You think it'd be easy to remember details about 15 people, but it's not.

 And on the opposite end of the spectrum, here are three things you absolutely should NOT do: